You apply for life insurance only to find out they want much more information than you ever realized.

 Insurance companies can’t share your medical information with anyone but the MIB.
 The federal Health Insurance Portability and Accountability Act protects your private information from being transferred to unauthorized individuals and companies.
 It requires anyone that handles your data and transmits it to exercise caution.

-You’re also protected by the Department of Health and Human Services privacy rules that regulate how your health information is handled.
+You’re also protected by the Department of Health and Human Services privacy rules regulating your health information.

 What Happens if you’re Turned Down for Insurance?